mattgerken/asana-tracking/README.md

 ## Tasks Completed

-Every Friday during team Retro, we would reflect on tasks completed and total meeting time over the past work week.
-I would visualize level of effort across the team by workstream.
+The end of the work week provides an opportunity to reflect on tasks completed and total meeting time over the past work week, either formally through a practice like a **Team Retro** or informally through a report.
+Level of effort can be visualized across the team by workstream through simple stacked bar charts.
 Since 1 hour = 0.5 points, 20 points is the equivalent of a 40-hr workweek.

 Using the fake data I created for the sake of this walkthrough, the visual reveals that during the week of March 11th - 15th: